nismod/smif/README.rst

 These are a result of a conscious design decision that stems from the requirements of coupling the infrastructure system models to create the next generation National Infrastructure System Model (NISMOD2).

+The discussion below may help you determine whether **smif** is an appropriate tool for you.

+- **smif** *is not* a scheduler, but has been designed to make performing system-of-systems analyses with a scheduler easier

 - Geographical extent is expected to be defined explicitly by a vector geometry